How Credit Works

 Note: not all lenders pull from each major credit bureau when they check your credit during applications either.

-That’s why it’s important to both check your credit history at each of the major credit bureaus, and build credit with them all too.
+That’s why it’s important to both check your credit history at each of the major credit bureaus.
 After all, having a credit history with Equifax doesn’t help if you apply for a loan at a company that only pulls from Experian, for example.

 Since each credit bureau may hold slightly different information about you, your credit score can look different depending where you check it.

 Your FICO score from Fair Isaac is “bureau-specific,” which means you’ll get three slightly different scores.
-That’s because not every single creditor reports to all three bureaus.[13]
+That’s because not every single creditor reports to all three bureaus, so credit scores may be calculated differently.

 Your credit scores and reports might also vary for other reasons:[14]

 The day the score was calculated or your credit report pulled.
-For example, maybe you have no credit card balances one week, and the next week you buy new living-room furniture.
+For example, maybe you have no credit card balances one week, and the next week you buy new living room furniture on your credit card and it impacts your credit utilization due to the timing.

 Inaccurate data.
 Mistakes happen, which can cause your credit information to appear on someone else’s report.
-Or for someone else’s to appear on yours – and if that person has bad financial habits, your score might take a dive.
+Or for someone else’s to appear on yours – and if that person has bad financial habits, your score might be negatively impacted.

 Lag time.
 Creditors could report to the bureaus at different times, which means Bureau A has info that Bureaus B and C don’t have yet.